Admission Talk and Interview Arrangement for 2020 Intake

 Interested students are encouraged to plan for their academic study in this academic year as soon as possible.

-For students who are interested in applying for program transfer to Department of Social Work starting from academic year 2019-20, please pay attention to the announcement from the website of our Department, and the Registration and Examinations Section of Registry.
-The application deadline would be 12:00 noon of 27 June 2019.
+The application for program transfer to Department of Social Work starting from academic year 2019-20 was closed.
+For students who would like to apply for program transfer to social work in academic year 2020-21, please pay attention to the announcement from the website of our Department, as well as the website of the Registration and Examinations Section from mid to late May, 2020.